mcamou/scuby/README.md

 </dependency>
 ```

+**NOTE** As of Scuby 0.2.2, the artifact name has changed from `scuby` to `scuby_2.10` as per Scala packaging conventions.

-If you use SBT, Gradle, etc.., please convert this to your preferred syntax.
+If you use Gradle or some other build tool, please convert this to your preferred syntax.

 ## DEPENDENCIES